 Transition - This term is primarily used to refer to the process a gender variant person undergoes when changing their bodily appearance either to be more congruent with the gender/sex they feel themselves to be and/or to be in harmony with their preferred gender expression.

-Transman - An identity label sometimes adopted by female-to-male transsexuals to signify that they are men while still affirming their history as females.
+Trans Man - An identity label sometimes adopted by transgender men to signify that they are men while still affirming their gender history.
 Also referred to as ‘transguy(s).’

 Transphobia - The irrational fear of those who are gender variant and/or the inability to deal with gender ambiguity.

-Transvestite - Someone who dresses in clothing generally identified with the opposite gender/sex.
+Transvestite - Someone who dresses in clothing generally identified with a different gender.
 While the terms ‘homosexual’ and ‘transvestite’ have been used synonymously, they are in fact signify two different groups.
 The majority of transvestites are heterosexual males who derive pleasure from dressing in “women’s clothing”.
 (The preferred term is ‘cross-dresser,’ but the term ‘transvestite’ is still used in a positive sense in England.)

-Transwoman - An identity label sometimes adopted by male-to-female transsexuals to signify that they are women while still affirming their history as males.
+Trans woman - An identity label sometimes adopted by transgender women to signify that they are women while still affirming their gender history.